hydrobricks/hydrobricks-doc/doc/basics.rst

 from a CSV file, or generated automatically from a DEM.

 .. image:: images/hydro_units.png
+   :alt: Example of discretization of a catchment into hydro units.
-   :alt: Example of discretization of a catchment into (a) elevation bands,
+   :title: Example of discretization of a catchment based on (a) elevation bands,
-         (b) aspect, and (c) radiation.
-Aspect and radiation discretizations are then combined with elevation bands to form HRUs.
+           (b) aspect, and (c) potential solar radiation.
+Aspect or potential solar radiation is then combined with elevation bands to form hydro units.
            Source: :cite:t:`Argentin2025`
    :width: 600px
    :align: center